OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Study Design

 As a part of the clinic, the authors, who have relevant industry experience and certifications, trained students on different aspects of OSINT investigations like (1) practicing operational security (OPSEC) and being aware of privacy, legal, and ethical issues; (2) mining different public sources of information like social media for brand monitoring and employee profiles; (3) satellite imagery for geolocating physical assets; (4) identifying network infrastructure for identifying open ports, IoT devices; (5) inspecting website and network infrastructure to identify vulnerabilities and unpatched systems; and (6) looking for breach data and leaked credentials.
 Table~\ref{tab:osint-tasks-table} shows the seven key areas for vulnerability assessments along with relevant OSINT tools and techniques.

 Our longitudinal study spanned two semesters.
 Study 1 (Design Workshop 1) was conducted after three months of OSINT training.
 Right after, we ran Study 2 (Design workshops 2--6) over two months during the end of the first semester and the beginning of the second.
 Finally, Study 3 involved two focus group interviews conducted over a span of one month at the end of the second semester.
+The longitudinal design of this study was essential for us to observe how the use of generative AI evolved over time and across different phases of the Intelligence Cycle.
+This extended engagement provided insights into how AI is integrated, how collaboration challenges develop, and how leadership roles evolve in response to AI support.
 Figure \ref{fig:study-diagram} represents the flow of the research study with the objective, data source(s), and probe(s) for each of Studies 1-3.